Is it SIBO Syndrome or Lyme Disease?

 Correcting nutritional inadequacies is an important element of managing SIBO, especially in patients who have lost a lot of weight.
 Malnutrition is treatable, but the harm it causes is not always reversible.

-These medications may help with weight gain, nutritional shortages, and digestive distress:
+The following may help with weight gain, nutritional shortages, and digestive distress:

 RELATED POSTS